Mfoniso Udofia

 Mfoniso Udofia is a Nigerian-American storyteller, actor, and educator whose work centers on Nigerian immigrant life within the United States.
 Celebrated and well known work from Udofia includes: Sojourners, Her Portmanteau, runboyrun and In Old Age --- all plays from within her projected nine-play Ufot Cycle.
 She also works in film/television as a writer-producer on shows like Little America, Pachinko, A League of Their Own and Showtime's, Let the Right One In.

 Early life and education

 In the 1970s, Udofia's parents immigrated from Nigeria to Houston, Texas, finally settling in Worcester, MA.
 Udofia went on to complete her undergraduate degree in political science from Wellesley College.

 Udofia then went on to continue her education at the American Conservatory Theater.
 After graduating with her M.F.A in Acting Udofia moved to New York for work as an actress.
 Post-graduation, Udofia began writing plays that centered the Nigerian immigrant experience in America.
+She also briefly mentored rapper Marcus Orelias, while he attended the American Conservatory Theatre.